 Why Is A Down Payment Necessary?

 Private money loans are funded by a group of private investors, and those investors take on more risk by financing this type of loan.
-These lenders work on the assumption that you will be able to pay back your loan, including the interest, within the timeframe set by the agreed-upon loan terms – if you do not, they are the ones that stand to lose.
+Every private money lender works on the assumption that you will be able to pay back your loan, including the interest, within the timeframe set by the agreed-upon loan terms.
+If you do not, they are the ones that stand to lose.
 By having the borrower put some money down, it lowers the risk for the lenders should the loan not be repaid and give them some protection.

 Why You Should Consider A Hard Money Loan